creativepragmatics/DataSourcerer/README.md

 can be setup with ~250 lines (see [Example](Example/DataSourcerer)).

-# How does this work?
+## How does this work?

 DataSourcerer can be viewed as two parts:
 1. A very basic [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) core
 2. View adapters like a generic [List Datsource Core](DataSourcerer/Classes/List/IdiomaticListViewDatasourceCore.swift) and concrete [idiomatic](DataSourcerer/Classes/List-UIKit/IdiomaticCollectionViewDatasource.swift). [implementations](DataSourcerer/Classes/List-UIKit/IdiomaticSingleSectionListViewDatasourceCore.swift).
-They use the FRP core's structures
+They subscribe to the FRP core's structures to do work like refresh subviews.

 You may ask, who needs another FRP framework, why reinvent the wheel?
 There are various reasons this project has its own FRP core:
 * Reducing references to projects that are not under our control
 * Keeping development cadence (e.g. with new Swift releases) independent of other projects
 * Avoid binding Datasourcerer users to a specific ReactiveSwift/RxSwift/ReactiveKit/... version (especially annoying for Cocoapods users)

-# Idiomatic
+## Idiomatic

 > You keep using that word.
 I don't think you know what it means.
 >
-> — Inigo Montoya, The Princess Bride, on Vizzini's use of the word "inconceivable".
+> — Inigo Montoya, The Princess Bride, on Vizzini's use of the word ~"idiomatic"~ "inconceivable".

 Classes whose name starts with `Idiomatic` have behavior encoded that might or might not suit your needs.